porter-finance/v1-core/emergency.md

    - Is there confirmation from several team members/sources that the issue is valid?
 Are there example transactions that show the incident occurring?
 (Pin these in the War Room)
    - Is the Strategist that knows the most about the code in the War Room?
 Can the Strategist in question be reached?
 If not, can we reach the backup Strategist?
    - Are funds presently at risk?
 Is immediate action required?
-   - Is the issue isolated or does it affect several vaults/strategies?
+   - Is the issue isolated or does it affect several Bonds?
 Can the affected contracts be identified?
 (Pin these in the War Room)
    - Which Multi-sig will require signing to address the issue?
 The Multi-sig Herder should begin to notify signers and clear the queue in preparation for emergency transactions.
    - If there is no immediate risk for loss of funds, does the team still need to take preventive action or some other mitigation?
    - Is there agreement in the team that the situation is under control and that the War Room can be closed?